 Internal audit is an assessment, verification and consulting function that is independent of the company's operational activities.
+The task of Internal Audit is to support the company's management in the achievement of targets by providing a systematic approach to the assessment and development of the adequacy and efficiency of the organisation's risk management, control, and management and administration processes (system of governance).
 The task of Internal Audit includes the following:

-- to assess the adequacy and efficiency of supervision methods; - to assess the efficiency of the Risk Management and the Compliance function; - to assess the adequacy of supervisor supervision; - to assess the economical and efficient use of resources; - to assess the methods that safeguard property; and - to assess the scope of the solvency management process.
+- to assess the adequacy and efficiency of supervision methods; - to assess the efficiency of the Risk Management and the Compliance function; - to assess the adequacy of supervisor supervision;